Lilly to buy German animal health business Lohmann

 Lilly declined to comment on the deal value.

-Sources familiar with the matter said that animal health company Zoetis Inc (ZTS.N) and private equity firms Permira PERM.UL and KKR & Co (KKR.N) had also placed final bids for the company.
+Sources familiar with the matter said that animal health company Zoetis Inc and private equity firms Permira and KKR & Co had also placed final bids for the company.

 Germany's Boehringer Ingelheim, the world's largest unlisted drugmaker, also considered an offer last year, sources said then.